R&H Logo

 To account for this shift in the tax burden, state lawmakers adjusted how it figures alimony.

 Note➤ State law does not provide direction for incomes greater than $20,000 a month.
-However, there are a number of factors courts consider for high income earners, and we’ll delve into those further into the article.
+However, courts consider many factors for high-income earners, and we’ll delve into those further in the article.

-Colorado courts take 40 percent of the divorcing couple’s combined monthly adjusted gross income (AGI) and subtract from that the lower-earning spouse’s monthly AGI.
+Colorado courts take 40 percent of the divorcing couple’s combined monthly adjusted gross income (AGI) and subtract the lower-earning spouse’s monthly AGI.

 This was the calculation for divorces finalized before January 1, 2019.
 Today, the state guideline still uses this calculation, but then it reduces the resulting amount based on how much the spouses make each month.